-1951.4. (a) The remedy described in this section is available only if the lease provides for this remedy.

-- (b) Even though a lessee of real property has breached his the lease and abandoned the property, the lease continues in effect for so long as the lessor does not terminate the lessee's right to possession, and the lessor may enforce all his the lessor's rights and remedies under the lease, including the right to recover the rent as it becomes due under the lease, if the lease permits the lessee to may do any of the following: - (1) Sublet the property, assign k+s the lessee's interest in the lease, or both. - (2) Sublet the property, assign his the lessee's interest in the lease, or both, subject to standards or conditions, and the lessor does not, at the time the lessee seeks to sublet or assign, require compliance with any unreasonable standard for, nor any unreasonable condition on, such subletting or assignment.
-The lessee has the burden of proof that the lessor requires compliance with a standard or condition that is unreasonable. - (3) Sublet the property, assign his the lessee's interest in the lease, or both, with the consent of the lessor, and the-lease-provides that such consent shall may not unreasonably be withheld if the lessor seeks to enforce the remedy described in this section. - (c) For the purposes of subdivision (b), the following do not constitute a termination of the lessee's right to possession: - (1) Acts of maintenance or preservation or efforts to relet the property. - (2) The appointment of a receiver upon initiative of the lessor to protect the lessor's interest under the lesse.
+- 1951.4. (a) The remedy described in this section is available only if the lease provides for this remedy. - (b) Even though a lessee of real property has breached his the lease and abandoned the property, the lease continues in effect for so long as the lessor does not terminate the lessee's right to possession, and the lessor may enforce all his the lessor's rights and remedies under the lease, including the right to recover the rent as it becomes due under the lease, if the lease permits the lessee, or the lessee otherwise has the right, to do any of the following: - (1) Sublet the property, assign his the lessee's interest in the lease, or both. - (2) Sublet the property, assign his the lessee's interest in the lease, or both, subject to standards or conditions, and the lessor does not, at the time the lessee seeks to sublet or assign, require compliance with any unreasonable standard for, nor any unreasonable condition on, such subletting or assignment.
+The lessee has the burden of proof that the lessor requires compliance with a standard or condition that is unreasonable. - (3) Sublet the property, assign his the lessee's interest in the lease, or both, with the consent of the lessor, and the lease provides that such consent shall may not unreasonably be withheld while the lessor enforces the remedy described in this section. - (c) For the purposes of subdivision (b), the following do not constitute a termination of the lessee's right to possession: - (1) Acts of maintenance or preservation or efforts to relet the property.

-- (3) A provision in the lease that the lessor may elect either to consent to a subletting or assignment or to terminate the lessee's right to possession, so long as the lessor does not make the election to terminate the lessee's right to possession. - (d) For the purposes of subdivision (b) a provision in the lease that, if at the time of transfer the reasonable rental value of the property exceeds the rent under the lease the lessor may recover some or all of the difference, is conclusively presumed to be reasonable.
+- (2) The appointment of a receiver upon initiative of the lessor to protect the lessor's interest under the lease. - (3) A provision in the lease that the lessor may elect either to consent to a subletting or assignment or to terminate the lessee's right to possession, so long as the lessor does not make the election to terminate the lessee's right to possession. - (d) Neither the presence nor the exercise of a provision in a lease that, if the lessee receives from a sublessee or assignee consideration in excess of the rent under the lease, the lessor is entitled to some or all of the consideration, precludes the lessor's use of the remedy described in this section.

 Comment.
 The introductory portion of subdivision (b) of Section 1951.4 is amended to recognize that a lessee may sublet the property or assign the lessee's interest in the lease whether or not the lease permits it, so long as the lease does not prohibit it.
-Section 1995.030 (right to transfer absent a restriction).
+Cf. Section 1995.210 (right to transfer commercial lease absent a restriction).

 Subdivision (b)(2) is amended to impose on the lessee the burden of proof of unreasonableness of a standard or condition at the time and in the manner it is applied.
 The parties may agree to standards and conditions for assignment and sublease.
-Section 1995.080 (transfer restriction subject to standards and conditions).
+Section 1995.260 (transfer restriction subject to standards and conditions).
 Imposing the burden of proof on the lessee is consistent with cases involving the reasonableness standard generally and with the underlying philosophy of this chapter.
 See Coskran, Restrictions on Lease Transfers: Validity and Related Remedies Issues, 100 (1988).
 See also subdivision (d).